 Let’s be real, saving for a house is hard.
 Saving money, in general, is hard.

-Besides the actual budgeting of how much you need to put away in addition to your other financial obligations and bills each month, there’s rising mortgage rates, which moved from 4 percent to about 4.25 in early 2018.
-Financial experts think rates will hit 5 percent in the next year or two.
+Besides the actual budgeting of how much you need to put away in addition to your other financial obligations and bills each month, there’s rising mortgage rates, which change frequently.

 Buying a House Will Only Get More Expensive